forral/Intermediate-Algorithm-Scripting/README.md

 I don't like solving these challenges in the Free Code Camp website, so I use an testing library developed by me with the help of the [Watch and Code](https://watchandcode.com/p/premium) premium course.
 The lib name is Simple Test Lib and you can have more information about it in [here](https://github.com/forral/simple-test-lib).

+Keep in mind that I didn't refactor any of the code in this challenge.
+I know I can write cleaner code but the objective is to finish has quick as I can.
+Maybe in a near future I go back and clean all the mess.

 - [x] [Sum All Numbers in a Range Complete](https://github.com/forral/Intermediate-Algorithm-Scripting/blob/master/sum-all-numbers-in-a-range.html)
 - [x] [Diff Two Arrays](https://github.com/forral/Intermediate-Algorithm-Scripting/blob/master/diff-two-arrays.html)
 - [x] [Roman Numeral Converter](https://github.com/forral/Intermediate-Algorithm-Scripting/blob/master/roman-numeral-converter.html)